SourMesen/Mesen/Docs/content/debugging/Debugger.md

 <div></div>

 * **Refresh UI while running**: When enabled, the watch window and the CPU/PPU status will be updated continuously while the emulation is running (instead of only updating when the execution breaks)

+## Workspaces ##

+Debugger "workspaces" are used to store information specific to each ROM you debug.
+This includes watch expressions, breakpoints and labels.

+### Default Workspace Labels ###

+By default, Mesen setups labels for the NES' PPU and APU registers.
+These can be enabling the `Disable default labels` option.

+Additionally, it's possible to setup your own set of default labels by creating a file called `DefaultLabels.Global.mlb` in the `Debugger` folder (where the workspace and CDL files are stored).
+When Mesen finds this file, it will ignore the its own default labels and use the ones contained in that file instead, for all ROMs.

+You can also setup default labels for specific mappers by creating a file called `DefaultLabels.[mapper number].mlb` (e.g, for MMC3 games: `DefaultLabels.4.mlb`).
+For FDS and NSF ROMs, `DefaultLabels.FDS.mlb` and `DefaultLabels.NSF.mlb` can be used, respectively.

+If both a global and mapper-specific `mlb` is found, both of them will be used (with the mapper-specific file having priority in case of conflicting labels).

+{{% notice tip %}}
+`.mlb` files are a Mesen-specific file format to define labels/comments in the code.
+They are written in a simple text format and can also be created by using the debugger's `Export Labels` feature.
+{{% /notice %}}

 ## How To: Edit Code ##